HenKlei/pymor/docs/source/tutorial_mor_with_anns.md

 ```

 Here, {math}`\mu(t_k)` denotes the input of the network at the current time instance {math}`t_k`,
 while {math}`o(t_k)` denotes the output.
-The two hidden states for time instance `t_k` are given
+The two hidden states for time instance {math}`t_k` are
-as the cell state {math}`c_k` and the hidden state {math}`h_k` that also serves as the output.
+given as the cell state {math}`c_k` and the hidden state {math}`h_k` that also serves as the
-Squares represent layers similar to those used in feedforward neural networks, where inside the
+output.
+Squares represent layers similar to those used in feedforward neural networks, where inside
-square the applied activation function is mentioned, and circles denote element-wise
+the square the applied activation function is mentioned, and circles denote element-wise
 operations like element-wise multiplication ({math}`\times`), element-wise addition ({math}`+`) or
 element-wise application of the hyperbolic tangent function ({math}`\tanh`).
 The filled black
 circle represents the concatenation of the inputs.
 Furthermore, {math}`\sigma` is the sigmoid